SAP/abap-to-json/README.md

 The official delivery of /UI2/CL_JSON will continue.
 The Open Source version (Z_UI2_JSON) is your way to contribute and get updates sooner using ABAP Git infrastructure.

 ### Why
 There are a lot of other implementations of the **ABAP to JSON Serializer and Deserializer** in SDN.
-Still, for different reasons, all implementations I found were unsuitable for my needs.
+Still, for different reasons, I found all implementations unsuitable for my needs.
 From SAP_BASIS 7.40 there is also **a simple transformation** available for converting **ABAP to JSON** and **JSON to ABAP**.
 It is the best choice if you need maximal performance and do not care about **serialization format**, but it fits badly for properly handling ABAP types and name **pretty-printing**.

 So, I have written my **ABAP JSON serializer and ABAP JSON deserializer** which has some key differences from other implementations.

 Here you can find an Open Source version of the standard /UI2/CL_JSON class in the form of a Z* class that you can use as a local class or as a global one.

-An original and actual source version can be found in class /UI2/CL_JSON delivered with UI2 Add-on (can be applied to SAP_BASIS 740 – 76X).
+An original and current source version can be found in class /UI2/CL_JSON delivered with UI2 Add-on (can be applied to SAP_BASIS 740 – 76X).
 So, you can use this ABAP JSON parser in your standard code mostly on any system.

 ## Alternatives
 If for some reason the solution does not fit your purposes, there are other alternatives you may try: